Mary & Milton LaPorte

 Laporte Family Crest

-The French Laporte families began to arrive in America, along with many other Western Europeans, with the emigration of traders and the rise in mercantilism.
-There started a wave of French families who moved to Louisiana and New York.
-The website Family Crest reports a few early settlers:
+The French Laporte families began to arrive in America, along with many other Western Europeans, with the emigration of traders and the rise in mercantilism across the States.
+There was a significant wave of French families who moved to Louisiana and New York, when they arrived from France.
+The website on the Laporte Family Crest reports a few early settlers:

 - Etienne Laporte, aged 35, who arrived in Louisiana in 1719